redwavetech/redwave-device-api-test-app/README.md

 At this point, the python app is ready to run.
 Before you make a request from the python app to the device, please follow these steps:

 - Turn on your Redwave device
-- Connect your device to your PC via USB
+- Connect your device to your PC or Mac via USB
 - run `python ports.py` at your command prompt to determine which port your device is connected to

+If you're on a PC...

-- change the port_name variable in this line `port_name = '/dev/ttys016'` in the request-response.py script
+- open `request-response.py`, find this line `port_name = 'COM11'`, and change the port_name value to the port your device is connected to
-- run `python request-response.py`
+- run `python request-response.py --command=get_device_info`

+If you're on a Mac, you have the ability to send command requests in one terminal while listening to responses in the other.
+To do this...

+- open `response.py`, find this line `port_name = '/dev/ttys016'`, and change the port_name value to the port your device is connected to
+- open a terminal window and run `python3 response.py`
+- open `request.py`, find this line `port_name = '/dev/ttys016'`, and change the port_name value to the port your device is connected to
+- open another terminal window and run `python3 request.py --command=get_device_info`

-`request-response.py` is initially setup to send the `get_commands` command.
-To test other endpoints/commands, replace the command in this line, `msg = contsruct_payload_from_json('{"command":"get_commands"}')` in the `request-response.py` with your desired command.
+To test other commands, replace the `--command=` argument with your desired command.
 All the available commands are listed below.

 When you're done, you can exit from your virtual environment with the following command:

 ```
 PS> deactivate
 ```